Boca Raton, Florida: Suburban expansion

 As development continued to focus to the west of the city in the 1980s and 1990s, the mall area known as Town Center at Boca Raton became the geographic center of what is referred to as West Boca Raton, though this mall was not annexed into the city until 2004.

-Today, Boca Raton is said to be the Beverly Hills of Florida with well-developed beach resorts, luxury country clubs, and five-star shopping and restaurants.
-Forbes ranked Boca's Royal Palm Yacht and Country Club the third most exclusive gated communities in the US in 2017.
+Forbes ranked Boca's Royal Palm Yacht and Country Club the third most exclusive gated community in the US in 2017.
 Many mansions and estates have been built and reflect the high real estate values.
 18.1% of homes for sale are within the $655,000–$966,000 range, 8.5% in the $966,000–$1.288 million range, and 11.9% in the $1.288 million plus range.
 Since the mid-2010s, there has been a developing boom such as the building of the Mandarin Oriental's Residences, remodeling of Downtown Boca Raton's Mizner Park, and development around Florida Atlantic University and Lynn University.

 On November 2, 2004, the voters of the Via Verde Association, Waterside, Deerhurst Association (Boca South), Marina Del Mar Association, Rio Del Mar Association (both originally Boca Del Mar communities), and Heatherwood of Boca Raton Condominium Association approved annexation into the Boca Raton city limits, increasing the city land area to 29.6 sqmi.
 A new gated community called Royal Palm Polo was annexed to the City of Boca Raton, which is the only jurisdiction north of Clint Moore Road.

+Geography

+According to the United States Census Bureau, the city has an area of 75.4 km2, of which 70.4 km2 of this is land and 5.0 km2 of it (6.63%) is water.
+Boca Raton is a "principal city" (as defined by the Census Bureau) of the Miami Metropolitan Area.
+Approximately 1 square mile is on the barrier island Deerfield Beach Island (DBI), also colloquially known as Deerfield Cay.
+Like other South Florida cities, Boca Raton has a water table that does not permit building basements, however plumbing and sewage is constructed underneath the homes and streets, in addition to electrical systems in some areas.
+There are several high points in the city, such as 4th Avenue which is aptly named "High Street".
+The highest point in this area is the guard shack at Camino Gardens, which is 24 ft above sea level.
+The Boca Raton Hotel's Beach Club rests at 23 ft above sea level.

+Several small tunnels run under roads in Boca, but the roads are built up several feet at these locations, or are on dunes.
+Several of these tunnels are under State Road A1A at Spanish River Park, from the west side of the road where parking is available to beachgoers, to the east side of the road, which is where the beach is located.
+State Road A1A is already higher than the surrounding land here due to sand dunes formed by erosion and other natural features.